-Health Indicator Report of Diabetes - Diabetes Prevalence
+Health Indicator Report of Diabetes - adult

 In 2007, diabetes was the seventh leading cause of death in the United States.
 Diabetes can have a harmful effect on most of the organ systems in the human body; it is a frequent cause of end-stage renal disease, non-traumatic lower-extremity amputation, and a leading cause of blindness among working age adults.
 Persons with diabetes are also at increased risk for ischemic heart disease, neuropathy, and stroke.
 In economic terms, the direct medical expenditure attributable to diabetes in 2007 was estimated to be $116 billion.